databricks/run-notebook/README.md

 You can:
 * Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 * Run `az login` to authenticate with Azure
-* Run `az ad sp create-for-rbac -n <your-service-principal-name> --sdk-auth` to create a service principal and client secret.
+* Run `az ad sp create-for-rbac -n <your-service-principal-name> --sdk-auth --scopes /subscriptions/<your azure subscription id>/resourceGroups/<your resource group name> --sdk-auth --role contributor` to create a service principal and client secret.
 Store the resulting JSON output as a GitHub Actions secret named e.g. `AZURE_CREDENTIALS`
 * [Add your service principal](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/scim/scim-sp#add-service-principal) to your workspace.
 Use the
   `clientId` output field of the previous step as the `applicationId` of the service principal